satu0king/RTOS-SchedulerVizualizer/README.md

 ### Core Structures

 Some core structures have been implemented to support scheduling elegantly.
 These structures update the event list automatically when actions are executed.
 These structures are also independent of the scheduling algorithm and is intended for reuse.
+The code can be found at `core.js`.

 #### class Job
 This classrepresents a job in the runqueue.
 A job can be assigned to a CPU.
 During a context switch, the job is unassigned from the CPU.
 The states of a Job are Release, Waiting, Processing, Completed.
 Job objects maintains context information like CPU, remaining time, job id and also other metadata like priority, time period, deadline etc.